owk4rce/eruim/project-plan.md

 # Aggregator of Cultural Events (Project Plan)

 ## 1. Idea Description
-A multilingual REST API for event management system in Israeli cities that provides:
+A multilingual REST API for event aggregation system in Israeli cities that provides:
 - Public access to events data
 - Support for three languages (EN/RU/HE)
 - Role-based content management
 - Favorites for registered users

 All interaction with the system through API endpoints (Postman)

 ## 2. Data Structure